Rahul-Raviprasad/Chitra/base_story.md

 The year is at its end and Chitra pleads for the last night to be the most beautiful with him.
 During the

-same time, Arjuna hears theVillagers to be troubled of the robbers from the Northern hills.
+same time, Arjuna hears the Villagers to be troubled of the robbers from the Northern hills.
 They speak

 of Chitra the mighty warrior princess who was a terror to all the evil doers.
 But she has gone for a